loonatick-src/daybook/reading-list.md

 my "spare" time.
 CS:APP had quite an impact on me for some reason, even though I am much less than halfway through the tome.

+In principle should aim for mastery in whatever I pursue professionally/academically regardless of the content itself.
+It remains to be seen if I can adopt this principle faithfully.

 My bucket list for technical (and some non-technical) reading.
 I have read parts of some of them.
 Sometimes life got in the way (LOL), other times  the book itself is a fat tome.
 If the book has accompanying projects or exercises (e.g. in